Preben Elkjær: Verona

 In 1984, Elkjær finished third and in 1985 second in the European Footballer of the Year awards, both times surpassed by Michel Platini, who played for Juventus.
-During his four-year spell at Verona, he never scored ten league goals in a season, but never netted fewer than seven goals, for a total of 48 official ones.
+During his four-year spell at Verona, he never scored ten league goals in a season, but never netted fewer than seven goals, for a total of 48 official goals.

 Return to Denmark and retirement

 In 1988, Elkjær made a comeback in Danish football with Vejle BK.
 He came to the club as the biggest star in the country, and attracted great crowds to the club's matches.
 Aged 31, he suffered a number of injuries while at Vejle, and had a hard time living up to the high expectations of the crowds, eventually retiring two years later, having only appeared in a total of 26 matches combined.

 International career

 While playing youth football for Frederiksberg Boldklub, Elkjær made his debut for the Danish under-19 national team, in October 1975.
 He played a total 11 games and scored six goals for the under-19 national team, including three in three games at the 1975 UEFA European Under-19 Football Championship.

 Elkjær made his debut for the under-21s in June 1976, scoring nine times in as many games; this included three goals in the quarter-finals of the 1978 European Under-21 Championship against Bulgaria, though Denmark were eliminated on the away goals rule.

 On 22 June 1977, aged 19 years and 284 days, Elkjær made his debut for the senior national team, scoring both goals in a 2–1 win against Finland.
 He played a prominent role in UEFA Euro 1984, scoring two goals in four games, which helped pave the way for his move to Italian football.
 During the tournament, Denmark played attractive attacking football, but went out at the semi-final stage, losing to Spain on penalties.
 Elkjær missed Denmark's last penalty kick attempt, sending the ball high over the goal.

 Elkjær also represented Denmark at the 1986 FIFA World Cup as Denmark had qualified for that competition for the first time, eventually progressing from the group stage as winners, only to be once again knocked out by Spain.
 During the tournament, he scored four goals, including a hat-trick against Uruguay, being named the most dynamic and powerful striker of the tournament, and winning the Bronze Ball award as the third best player.

 Euro 1988 was Elkjær's last tournament participation for him.
 On 14 June 1988, he played the last game for his country, aged 30 years and 277 days, as Denmark lost 2–0 to West Germany, finishing with three group stage defeats.
 In total, he played 69 international games, and scored 38 goals.